Jbleezy/BO2-Reimagined/README.md

 * Teleporters: placing gramophone activates The Crazy Place teleporters
 * Teleporters: players face away from the teleporters when returning from The Crazy Place
 * Teleporters: players can teleport while prone
+* Mystery Box: uses the same trade weapon hint string as other maps
 * Der Wunderfizz: increased cost from 1500 to 2500
 * Der Wunderfizz: all perks have an equal chance of being obtained
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)